spiral/docs/docs/en/framework/scopes.md

 );
 ```

-The second argument of the `runScope` method is an array of values that should be bound to the container within the
-callback's scope.

-The callback function receives the container as its argument and can use the container to retrieve the values that were
-bound to it within the callback's scope.
-This can be useful for creating a temporary scope within which certain values
-are available.

 In this example, the `runScoped` method is creating a temporary scope within which the `UserContext` class is bound to
 the `$user` variable.
 The callback function can then use the container to retrieve the `UserContext` object instance,
 which is available within the callback's scope.